Vadim Menkov: Biography

 Menkov was born in Toytepa, Tashkent Region, Uzbekistan.
 In 2004 he entered to the "Olympic reserver" high-school in Chirchiq.
-After graduation he was able to enter to the "Uzbek State Institute of Physical Culture" in 2007.
+After graduation, he was able to enter the "Uzbek State Institute of Physical Culture" in 2007.

 Career

 Menkov began his career in 2003 under coach Aleksandr Panomaryov.

 In 2006 in Doha, he won his first International tournament.
 That same year he won the Asian Championship in canoeing, and went on to take the second place in the Canoe World Championship, which was held in Poland.

 He competed in the 2008 Summer Olympics in Beijing, where he achieved the 4th place in the C-1 1000 meter event.

-In 2009, Menkov won number of International tournaments which were held in Poland, Czech Republic and Hungary.
-Due to his results he was recognized as the 2009 Canoe Athlete of the Year by the International Canoe Federation.
+In 2009, Menkov won a number of International tournaments which were held in Poland, Czech Republic and Hungary.
+Due to his results, he was recognized as the 2009 Canoe Athlete of the Year by the International Canoe Federation.

 In 2012 he represented Uzbekistan at the 2012 Summer Olympics in London.
 He finished 4th with a time of 3:49.255.

-At the 2014 Asian Games he won the gold medal in the men's C-1 1000 m event.
+At the 2014 Asian Games, he won the gold medal in the men's C-1 1000 m event.

 Menkov is one of the most recognized sportsmen in Uzbekistan, holding the title of "Honoured Master of Sport in Uzbekistan" since 2014.